 The key is to start educating our children young so that saving and investing becomes a natural way of life.

-Track your child’s Roth IRA and your investments using Personal Capital’s free financial tools.
-I’ve used Personal Capital since 2012 to manage my investment allocations, reduce portfolio fees, and track my net worth.
+Track your child's Roth IRA and your investments using Empower's free financial tools.
+I've used Empower since 2012 to manage my investment allocations, reduce portfolio fees, and track my net worth.
 The more you can stay on top of your finances, the better you can optimize.

 Disadvantages Of A Roth IRA: Not All Is What It Seems (geared towards higher-income earners)